Grammatical Error Correction for Low-Resource Languages: The Case of Zarma: Results Comparative Analysis

 \subsubsection{Spelling Correction Metrics}

 For the spelling correction evaluation, we used a set of 3,539 sentences from the Feriji Dataset, introducing typographical errors using our corruption script (as described in Section \ref{synthetic data}).
-We measured two key metrics:
+We measured three key metrics: